 Google Sheets: Interface and in use

-The Google Sheets interface is roughly in line with other Google Workspace apps, so it will be a quick adjustment if you have experience with Google Docs (opens in new tab) or Slides (opens in new tab).
+The Google Sheets interface is roughly in line with other Google Workspace apps, so it will be a quick adjustment if you have experience with Google Docs or Slides.
 Like Excel, Sheets allows users to manage individual sheets within a document at the bottom of the screen.
 There’s also a corresponding toolbar above the spreadsheet that includes a variety of options for text, formatting, filtering, and more.

 While it will take some time for novice users to learn all the functions available in Google Sheets, the application does an excellent job of making those tools as accessible and intuitive as possible.
 For example, you can simply select an area of cells and then open the Functions menu in the toolbar to quickly access tools for adding and averaging, along with more advanced functions, like sine, log, and absolute value.